 The launch of the campaign was strategically timed to coincide with Pride weekend and the many local and national events taking place at that time.
 And, the first advert in the series will naturally focus on the strands of transgender and sexuality.

-Frank Norman, Commercial Director of Design Incorporated comments: “The Hate Crime campaign needed to focus on the core message.
+Frank Norman, Business Development Director of Design Incorporated comments: “The Hate Crime campaign needed to focus on the core message.
 And, we quickly came to realise that this was not about the type of hate crime committed but rather that all hate crime in general (no matter what the strand) is unacceptable.
 That said, we were fully aware that the advertising would run at different times, to different audiences and so we had to make it flexible for change – to suit each audience type.
 Our solution was simple – and to do so, we needed to strip the design back to basics.
 No creative or manipulated imagery, no clever or confusing text – just a single person looking straight to camera wearing a Stop Hate t-shirt standing in front of a creative graphic background.

 We initially devised the Stop Hate logo and had these printed onto pure white t-shirts and worn by a series of people through the course of a dedicated photoshoot.
 The background of the advert was added at a later stage and devised to compliment the appropriate strand of hate crime.